sytomczak/smallProjects/README.md

  [Application demo video](https://www.google.com)

  #### Love Calculator 2
-  The program count how much in percentage points people with given names that match each other.
+ The program provides a score from 0% to 100% that is meant to be an indication of a match in terms of love, based on the names of two people.

  * Open the loveCalculator2 program module.
  * Run the `Main` class.